Yankees4life/autodl-curl-sonarr/README.md

 # autodl-curl-sonarr
+ Based on the original autodl-curl-sonarr script but is modified to work for windows and chatzilla.

+Original Description

 Script to use as upload-command for autodl-irssi to post torrents to Sonarr

 Obviously you will need autodl-irssi (https://github.com/autodl-community) and Sonarr (https://sonarr.tv/) installed for this to work.
 You will also need curl.